 There's also the tale of the violent murder of a local man in the cellar.
 So, it's no surprise the pub has its fair share of ghost stories.

-8. The Grenadier, London
+8. The Ten Bells, London

-2. The Skirrid Mountain Inn, Monmouthshire
+7. The Skirrid Mountain Inn, Abergavenny

 The Skirrid Inn in Llanvihangel Crucorney was once used as the courtroom of the infamous Judge Jeffreys, and his ghost is still rumoured to walk the upper floors.

 The pub has been the site of plenty of ghostly and poltergeist activity.
 When a former landlady decided to sell the, glasses started mysteriously flying through the building, along with the evil spirit of the judge's hangman.

 The pub is also said to be the home to the ghost of a local clergyman, Father Henry Vaughn.
 As well as the spirit of Fanny Price who worked in the building in the 18th century.
 Staff and visitors to the pub also report smelling perfume, hearing the rustling of a lady's dress, the sound of soldiers marching, and even sightings of a White Lady in the courtyard.